 Take everything you know about the Toyota Camry and throw it out the window.
-The 2018 Camry is designed to confound expectations, and the result is a radically thrilling take on the Toyota mainstay that boasts an exciting new exterior, updated suspension, and a whole suite of other innovative new features.
+The 2018 Camry is designed to confound expectations, and the result is a radically thrilling take on the Toyota mainstay that boasts an exciting new exterior, updated suspension, and a whole suite of other innovative new features, and for the fuel-conscious, Toyota throws a Camry Hybrid into the mix.
 Current Camry fans will no doubt be entranced by this unexpected evolution, but the 2018 Camry is poised to win over a whole new generation of enthusiasts as well.

 The 2018 Camry is the first Toyota vehicle produced in North America to be built on Toyota New Global Architecture (TNGA), and it shows.
 The Camry's new body features more high-tensile steel for structural rigidity, and with an innovative double wishbone rear suspension system, the 2018 Camry handles better than ever.
 Its road manners are further improved by a new four-point engine mounting system that helps reduce noise, vibration, and harshness in the cabin.

 The 2018 Camry starts at $23,495* and is available in L, LE, XLE, SE and XSE grades.
-Contact Molle Toyota today to learn more about the next generation of this American favorite.
+The Camry Hybrid will also be available in the LE, SE, and XLE trim levels, starting at $27,800.* Contact Molle Toyota today to learn more about the next generation of this American favorite.

 The Perfect Ride for…